Tears in the Rain (Robin Beck song)

 "Tears in the Rain" is a song written by Diane Warren and Desmond Child, and originally released by American singer Robin Beck in 1989 on her second album Trouble or Nothin'.
 It was later covered by Jennifer Rush for her 1995 album Out of My Hands.

 Background

 "Tears in the Rain" was released as the third single from Trouble or Nothin in late 1989.
-The single only charted in West Germany and Switzerland, and did not reach the same success as Beck's previous two singles "First Time" and "Save Up All Your Tears".
+The single only charted in Austria and West Germany, and did not reach the same success as Beck's previous two singles "First Time" and "Save Up All Your Tears".